sinchanas034/K-Sinchana/README.md

 # K-Sinchana
-This is first git hub account
+This is first github profile